Lumen-jane/CI-CD-for-my-Resume/README.md

 Deploy to Staging: Deploys the Docker image to the staging environment.
 (Customize this step based on your staging setup.

-Here is a detailed documwntation of this project: http://surl.li/iizkiz
+Here is a detailed documentation of this project: http://surl.li/iizkiz

 Feel free to add your contribution.